HALFpipe/ImputationProtocol/README.md

 </p>
 <p>
 If you have multiple <code>.bed</code> file sets, you should run the script in a separate folder for each one.
+The script always outputs to the current folder.
 </p>

 ```bash